Open boundary conditions of the $D^{(2)}_3$ spin chain and sectors of conformal field theories: Introduction

 We begin by providing an overview of the higher rank spin chain, and then proceed to describe its relations to the lower rank spin chain.
-To introduce such a model, define the $36 \times 36$ R matrix, with,
+To introduce such a model, define the $36 \times 36$ R-matrix, with,